 This stage involves reintroducing high FODMAP foods in the diet systematically.

 The main purpose of this stage is –

 - To identify which type of FODMAP’s you tolerate.

 - To establish the amount of FODMAP’s you can tolerate which is called the Threshold Value of the particular FODMAP food.

 In this stage, a particular food is tested one by one for 3 complete days.
 Then the food which is well tolerated will be slowly reintroduced.
 In this stage too, the patient must follow a restricted diet.

-A qualified dietitian and nutritionist will help you to guide through the appropriate diet in this stage.
+A qualified dietitian and nutritionist will help to guide you through the appropriate diet in this stage.

 Stage 3: Personalisation

 This stage is also known as the “modified low FODMAP diet”.
-A personally tailored diet plan can be made observing the tolerance levels of various FODMAP’s identified in the second stage.
+A personally tailored diet plan can be made by observing the tolerance levels of various FODMAP’s identified in the second stage.

 Are you clueless what are the foods which are low or high on the FODMAP diet?
 If yes, do not worry we will explain what to include or exclude from your diet.
-In spite of all the restrictions, it is very important to have a balanced meal which includes all macro and micronutrients – Carbohydrates, Proteins, Fats, Fiber, Vitamins, and Minerals.
+In spite of all the restrictions, it is very important to have a balanced meal that includes all macro and micronutrients – Carbohydrates, Proteins, Fats, Fiber, Vitamins, and Minerals.